jsalojar/PiNSiR/README.md

    1. A VCF file with SNP calls also from monomorphic sites.
    2. A file with coordinates of deleterious SNPs.
    3. A (gzipped) file of theta values computed with Angsd, contains site-wise pi.

+This code takes in the site-wise pi values calculated with ANGSD and lists of non-synonymous/synonymous/integenic positions and calculates a pi_n or pi_s from those positions in parallel.
+Originally the positions were obtained from snpEff but the code contains also functions for identifying four-fold degenerate positions based on gene model gff3 file (folds.4) and zero-fold degenerate positions (folds.0).
+However, the latter ones were not used in the original calculations.

 Getting each of the files, step by step: